-Prerequisites: ENG 119, BIO 240, BIO 250, BIO 295,

-PSY 101, DT 130, NUR 110, NUR 112, NUR 114, NUR 116, NUR 118, NUR 119,

-NUR 210, NUR 212, SOC 100
+Prerequisites: ENG 119, BIO 240, BIO 250, BIO 295, PSY 101, DT 130, NUR 110, NUR 112, NUR 114, NUR 116, NUR 118, NUR 119, NUR 210, NUR 212, SOC 100,

-Co-requisites: NUR 214, NUR 216
+Admission to the Nursing Program Corequisites: NUR 214, NUR 216

 This second year course focuses on the transition from a student role to the professional nurse with a stress on workplace and emergency issues, time management, organizational skills, understanding the impact of history and nursing theories, and the primary aspects of obtaining employment.
 Management and leadership issues are highlighted, such as the economics of healthcare delivery, delegation, teambuilding, ethical, and legal concerns facing today's nurse.
 Emphasis is on the student evolving into the role of professional nurse with responsibility for prioritizing nursing actions related to the delivery of safe and effective client care in a variety of settings.
 This course is organized according to the metaparadigm concepts: person/client, health, environment and nursing.
 In addition, curriculum is organized with the integration of the following concepts: professionalism, communication, leadership, clinical reasoning/critical thinking, caring, quality improvement, diversity and information management.
+Upon successful completion of the approved Nursing